garettarrowood/cucumber_calculator/README.md

 # cucumber_calculator

-First attempt at using Cucumber, following first example in "The Cucumber Book".
+First attempt at using Cucumber, following example in "The Cucumber Book".